joshaho/tableau-workshops/src/content/docs/guides/1806-5-parameters-and-outputs.md

 ### Create and Apply Parameters

 * **<a href="/../../reference/e5s1sol" target="_blank">Step 1</a> –** Create a parameter named ‘Choose a Country’ that allows users to pick between the United States or Canada.
 The data type will be string, and the allowable values should be stored in a list.
-The values will be 'United States' and 'Canada'. **Bonus –** add an 'All' value to the parameter as well.
+The values will be 'United States' and 'Canada'. **<a href="/../../reference/e5s1sol#adding-all" target="_blank">Bonus</a>  –** add an 'All' value to the parameter as well.
 * **Step 2 –** Click on input step of our "shipping.csv" data source.
 * **<a href="/../../reference/e5s2sol" target="_blank">Step 3</a> –** Click the Filter Values option at the top of the Profile Pane and add a filter logic that sets the Country/Region field equal to the Choose a Country field. **Bonus –** Create a logic calculation to take the 'All' value and output both countries.